UtkuOktay/Ray-Tracer/README.md

 - [_The Stanford 3D Scanning Repository_](https://graphics.stanford.edu/data/3Dscanrep/): A repository containing various 3D objects.
 Stanford Dragon can be found in this repository.

 - [_Utah Model Repository_](https://users.cs.utah.edu/~dejohnso/models/teapot.html): Utah Teapot can be found in this repository.

+- [_McGuire Computer Graphics Archive_](https://casual-effects.com/data/): Crytek Sponza Atrium can be found in this archive.